TheBinaryNinja/tvapp2/README.md

 ### Quick Install

-To install TVApp2 in docker; you will need to use either the `docker run` command, or create a `docker-compose.yml` file which contains information about how to pull and start up.
+To install TVApp2 in docker; you will need to use either the `🗔 docker run` command, or create a `📄 docker-compose.yml` file which contains information about how to pull and start up.

 <br />

-Type out your `docker run` command, or prepare a `docker-compose.yml` script.
+Type out your `🗔 docker run` command, or prepare a `📄 docker-compose.yml` script.
 Examples are provided below.
 We have also provided charts with a list of the registries you can pull the image from, and a list of all the available environment variables you can use.

 <br />

-Pick one registry URL from the list [Registry URLs](#registry-urls) and put it in your `docker run` command, or in your `docker-compose.yml`.
+Pick one registry URL from the list [Registry URLs](#registry-urls) and put it in your `🗔 docker run` command, or in your `📄 docker-compose.yml`.

-For the [environment variables](#environment-variables), you may specify these in your `docker run` command or `docker-compose.yml` file.
+For the [environment variables](#environment-variables), you may specify these in your `🗔 docker run` command or `📄 docker-compose.yml` file.
 See the examples below.

 <br />